willchilders1/Depression-and-Obesity-in-Massachusetts-A-Comparison/README.md

 # Mapping-Final-Project
 This project will attempt to track the correlation between smoking, obesity and depression in the state of Massachusetts.
-Obesity is one of the largest and most prevailing health issues facing the United States in 2023 and depression often goes hand in hand
+The initial data was collected using place data from the Centers for Disease Control, specifically using the CDC 'Place Data' https://chronicdata.cdc.gov/500-Cities-Places/PLACES-Place-Data-GIS-Friendly-Format-2022-release/vgc8-iyc4
+While this data would eventually be parsed, it was originally a smattering of health data from across the entire country.
+I used QGIS as a data parsing tool, first loading the raw .csv files for both town and county data and editing their tables to only include smoking, depression, and obesity data.
+Following this, the data for both town and county were exported to the geojson format for use in populating the next step: creating visualized data in Mapbox Studio and using Mapbox's storytelling API